scchess/Mana/README.md

 The dependencies can be installed manually (please check their listed websites), however, an alternative is `docker`.
 Building this program on docker is easy and straightforward.
 Docker will automatically work out the dependencies.
+A pre-built docker image is available:

+    docker pull scchess/mana && docker tag scchess/mana mana

+If you would like to build it yourself (>= 20 minutes and not recommended, a pre-built docker image is available), please run the following:

     git clone https://github.com/scchess/Mana.git
     cd Mana
     docker build -t mana .

-The installation time will take about 30 minutes.

 ## Quick Start